Degrees & Checklists

 OPTION VIII: TEACHING

 This option is designed to fulfill course requirements for certification as a middle grades or secondary school science teacher in Texas.
 Students choose composite science certification under biology as the primary teaching field or life science certification.
-Students are advised in the UTeach Natural Sciences Advising Center in PAI 4.02.
+Students are advised in the UTeach Natural Sciences Advising Center.

 Bioscience majors interested in teaching without choosing the Teaching option degree can pursue a UTeach Certificate.